Manishearth/manishearth.github.io/source/drafts/ffi.md

 Since the output of Stylo is C++-readable structs, Stylo needs to be able to read and write nontrivial C++ abstractions.
 Typical FFI involves passing values over a boundary, never to be seen again, however here we're dealing with persistent state that is accessed by both sides.
-At best you may have some persistent rust structs that C++ code may hold onto as opaque pointers, and manipulating them via FFI.

 To sum up, we have: